Perturbative quantum simulation

 where $g_2$ and $g_4$ measure the strength of the interaction in the vicinity of the Fermi points as conventionally used in the literature, and $\sigma$ denotes the spin degrees of freedom.
 We can write the above Hamiltonian into the bosnic operator of charges and spins $\hat b_{\zeta q c}^{\dagger}=\frac{1}{\sqrt{2}}\left(\hat b_{\zeta q \uparrow}^{\dagger}+ \hat b_{\zeta q \downarrow}^{\dagger}\right)$ and $\hat b_{\zeta q s}^{\dagger}=\frac{1}{\sqrt{2}}\left(\hat b_{\zeta q \uparrow}^{\dagger}- \hat b_{\zeta q \downarrow}^{\dagger}\right)$ with $c$ ($s$) denoting charge (spin), and then diagonalize the Hamiltonian by a Bogoliubov transformation as

 with the velocities $v_c = q \sqrt{\left(v_{F}+\frac{g_{4}}{2 \pi}\right)^{2}-\left(\frac{g_{2}}{2 \pi}\right)^{2}}$ and $v_s = q v_{F}$.
 This clearly shows that the spin and charge density has different velocity near the Fermi surface, as predicted by the theory of Luttinger liquid.
-This observation has been numerically and experimentally investigated~\cite{vsmakov2007binding,arute2020observation,cazalilla2011one}, and Arute \textit{et al.} reported this simulation using a programmable superconducting quantum processor with high gate accuracy~\cite{arute2020observation}.
+This observation has been theoretically and numerically investigated~\cite{vsmakov2007binding,arute2020observation,Cazalilla.RevModPhys.83.1405}.
+Arute \textit{et al.} initially reported the experimental simulation using a programmable superconducting quantum processor with high gate accuracy~\cite{arute2020observation}.